SteveBarnett/Remixing/_thinking/japan/be-more-japan.md

 - Karesansui or “dry-landscape” gardens are also commonly known as Japanese rock or Zen gardens
 - **Byodo-in near Kyoto, with a pond that represents the Western Ocean**
 - **Kaiyu-shiki or “stroll” gardens are designed for walking**
-- **Kenroku-en This stroll garden in Kanazawa (Ishikawa Prefecture) embodies six virtues of the ideal garden: spaciousness, serenity, venerability, scenic views, subtle design and coolness.**
+- **Kenroku-en This stroll garden in Kanazawa (Ishikawa Prefecture) embodies six virtues of the ideal garden: spaciousness, serenity, venerability, scenic views, subtle design.**
 - **Koraku-en Completed in 1700, this scenic stroll garden in Okayama (Okayama Prefecture) features a path circumnavigating a central pond, which contains three islands that replicate the scenery around Lake Biwa near Kyoto.**
 - Kairaku-en Located in Mito (Ibaraki Prefecture), this garden is famous for its 100 different types of plum trees that explode into blossom in February.
 It is unique in that it was designed as a public park rather than a private garden.